-Step 5: What happens after an investigation
+Step 5: After an investigation

 If the employer or person investigating feels they need more information, they can go back and investigate again.